jkbrsn/taskman/README.md

 # go-taskman

 An efficient and scalable task manager for in-process task scheduling in Go applications.
-The package is designed to handle a large number of concurrently running recurring jobs, while keeping the number of goroutines down.
-Another main focus is the ability to execute tasks in groups, which in the context of this manager is called a job.
+The package is designed to handle a large number of concurrently running recurring jobs, while at the same time keeping the number of goroutines relatively low.
+A second design focus is the ability of simultaneous task execution, achieved by grouping of tasks into jobs.

 **Features**

-- Defines the interface `Task`, which when implemented allows for easy inclusion of existing structs in the task manager.
-Tasks can also be added without implementing the interface.
+- Defines the interface `Task`, which when implemented allows for easy inclusion of existing structures in the manager.
-- Grouping of tasks into jobs for simultaneous execution.
-A "solo" recurring task is simply a `Job` with a single `Task` to execute.
+- Grouping of tasks into jobs for near-simultaneous execution.
-- Utilizes a worker pool setup, limiting the number of goroutines to the number of workers in the pool, where the manager uses a priority queue to dispatch tasks for execution among the workers.
-The job queue is a min heap, sorted based on min time until next execution.
+- Utilizes a worker pool setup.
+  - This allows the manager to limit the number of spawned goroutines to the number of workers in the pool, and thus keeping memory usage down.
+  - A priority queue is used to dispatch jobs for execution in the worker pool.
+The queue is a min heap, minimized by shortest time until next execution.
+- Dynamic worker pool scaling.
+  - The worker pool scales based on the state of the queue;
+    - Largest parallel execution of tasks
+    - Tasks executed per second
+    - Average task execution time
+  - The scaling algorithm is designed to optimize for worker availability, and as such errs on the safe side when it comes to scaling down.

 ## Install